henvic/pseudoterm/README.md

 * `q.Success() bool` returns if the story was run successfully or not
 * `q.Cancel()` is used to cancel a story

+_t.Run() doesn't return an error due to steps not executed.
+You might want to verify if a story has run successfully or not with q.Success() if you want to make sure all steps were executed._

 ### QueueStory Step{}